Indigo (Chris Brown album): Background and recording

 In December 2017, soon after releasing his first double-disc, Heartbreak on a Full Moon, Brown started to work on new material.
-Later in the beginning of 2018 he worked on two collaboration mixtapes, that ended up never being released, one with R&B singer Jacquees, and another one with rapper Joyner Lucas, while still working on new songs for his next solo project, that was rumored to be called Indigo.
+At the start of 2018, he worked on two collaborative mixtapes, that ultimately went unreleased—one with R&B singer Jacquees and the other with rapper Joyner Lucas.
+During this time, he was also recording new material for his upcoming solo project, which was rumored to be titled Indigo.

-The actual processing work of the project, after the drafting of its concept, began in August 2018, at the end of the "Heartbreak On A Full Moon tour", with "Undecided" being the first song composed following the idealization of the album, while a couple songs from the extended edition, dropped 3 months after the actual album, were composed during the realization of the previous album Heartbreak on a Full Moon, with the song "Technology" made in 2016, and the song "Going At It" in December 2017.
+The official recording sessions for the project, after the drafting of its concept, began in August 2018, at the end of the "Heartbreak on a Full Moon tour", with "Undecided" being the first song composed following the idealization of the album.
+Two songs from the extended edition, which was released three months after the original album, were composed a few years earlier: "Technology" was recorded in 2016, while "Going at It" in December 2017.
 The album was fully recorded and mixed at Calabasas Sound in Los Angeles, with the exception of "Undecided", being recorded and mixed at Brown's home studio, named CBE Studios.

 Prior to its release the singer said that Indigo would focus on "energy, love, light, and happiness", saying that it reminded him of his previous albums Chris Brown, Graffiti and F.A.M.E..
-Brown explained the album's title during an Instagram live, saying:
+Brown revealed during an Instagram live that the album's title is connected to the color indigo being a symbol of spirituality and inner awakening, as well as being tied in with the concept of indigo children.

 Music and lyrics

-Indigo is an R&B album, which tends to a slightly more pop sound than its predecessor Heartbreak on a Full Moon, containing as well genres such as dancehall and afrobeat.
-The album's sound in parts contains influences of tropical music, where songs with percussionist sounds from genres like dancehall, afropop and bounce music prevail, as in songs like "You Like That", "Juice", "Wobble Up", "Back to Love" and "Lurkin'".
+Indigo is an R&B album, which tends to a slightly more pop sound than its predecessor Heartbreak on a Full Moon, also containing elements of dancehall and Afrobeats.
+Barry Walters of Spin found some songs of the album, such as "Indigo", "BP" and "Heat", to be a merge of "classic R&B sound and stylistic, with late 2010s trap influences".
+The album showcases a variety of productions that incorporate the percussive elements of dancehall and bounce music, evident in tracks such as "You Like That", "Need a Stack", "Juice", "Wobble Up", "Back to Love" and "Lurkin'".
+Exclaim!s Mike Juliano highlighted the "distinctive use of pitch shifted background vocals" on several tracks.